ProtocolONE/ptah-docs/content/docs/edit-section.md

 {{< tab "IMAGE" >}}
 - **Image URL** - the image file or the link to the image resource

-    **To upload an image from your computer:** drag and drop an image to the Image upload button or to the specific position on the page in Preview Area.
+    **To upload an image from your computer:** drag and drop an image to the *Image upload area* in Setting Panel or to the specific position on the page in Preview Area.

     **To use an external link to the image:** enter the link to the image file